sambuccid/hulipaa/users_and_roadmap.md

 ### fix packages vulnerabilities
 Check vulnerabilities from packages and use version of the packages that are not affected

+### update demo website
+Update demo website to use new verison of library
+And add screenshot to readme and "Open website" section of tutorial

 # Other versions
 Other stories that still need to be prioritised and assigned to a version.

 ## User Stories

+### pass data of page to generateLink function
+As the creator of the website
+I want to receive the data of the page as a parameter of the generateLink function
+So that if I used the data to create the url of the page I can do the same generating the link
+Without having to load the file manually

 ### auto completition